misje/opencti-wazuh-connector/docs/source/opencti.rst

 not the other way around.
 For this, the enrichment interface is more suitable.

 There is clearly a missing piece in this integration, and that is looking up new alerts in Wazuh in OpenCTI.
-This is on the :ref:`roadmap`.
+This is on the :ref:`roadmap <roadmap>`.

 If you are new to OpenCTI and want some help on finding useful connectors (free of charge), look at :ref:`this overview <connector-list>`.